okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/create-an-app-at-idp/apple/appatidp.md

 6. Click **Done**.

-7. On the **Keys** page, click the key that you just made to obtain the Key ID that you need in the next step.
+7. On the **Keys** page, click the key that you just created to obtain the Key ID that you need in the next step.

 ## Generate the Client Secret